ericmjl/llamabot/docs/cli/docs.md

 ## Frontmatter Key-Value Pairs

-To make the `llamabot docs write` command work effectively, your Markdown source file should include specific frontmatter key-value pairs.
-These pairs provide the necessary context and instructions for generating the documentation.
+For the `llamabot docs write` command to work correctly, your Markdown source file must contain specific frontmatter key-value pairs.
+The frontmatter should be written in YAML format and placed at the top of the Markdown file.
 Here is an example of the required frontmatter:

 ```markdown
 ---